inversion-api/inversion-engine/README.md

 If the AuthAction is being used, it will enforce that the Url tenantCode matches the logged in users tenantCode (if there is a logged in user).

 IMPORTANT: this Url match restriction alone will not prevent access to cross tenant data.
-To fully restrict and require the tenantId and tenantCode query string parameters and JSON body properties with the following configuration:
+To fully restrict and require the tenantId and tenantCode query string params and JSON body properties with the following configuration:

 ```properties